-Professor Jonathan Carapetis AM from the Telethon Kids Institute (TKI) and Association of Australian Medical Research Institutes (AAMRI) President, shared the findings of a TKI staff survey on gender equity, including internal salary support, flexibility for carers and initiatives such as the Emerging Leaders Program.
-TKI-specific challenges include a female dominant workforce (>80%) and overrepresentation of women in entry level positions.
+Professor Jonathan Carapetis AM—Director of the Telethon Kids Institute (TKI) and President of the Association of Australian Medical Research Institutes (AAMRI)—shared the findings of a TKI staff survey on gender equity, including internal salary support, flexibility for carers and initiatives such as the Emerging Leaders Program.
+TKI-specific challenges include a female-dominant workforce (>80%) and overrepresentation of women in entry level positions.

 Presenters shared how they are mapping gender equity progress through data collection, a key theme of the webinar.

 “It can be challenging as an MRI to capture data,” said Ms Amanda McIlroy, Chief Operating Officer of the South Australian Health and Medical Research Institute (SAHMRI), which received its Athena Swan Bronze award in September 2019.

 “It is often easier for universities, but SAGE was very helpful for the process,” said Ms McIIroy.

 Dr Cath Latham, Policy and Projects Manager at AAMRI, discussed how the association is carrying out data collection to understand trends in the medical research sector.

 “Everyone is on a different stage of their gender diversity journey,” said Dr Latham.
 “We’re doing extensive work on how we can assist MRIs in their journey.”